unclebob/PDP8EmulatorIpad/Readme.md

  * `OdtHighBin` This is the Octal debugger in Bin format.
  * `focalRim` This is FOCAL in RIM loader format.
 It takes a while to load.
  * `listing` This is the dummy file into which TTY listings will be dumped if you push the `Save Listing` button.

+ If you find a binary paper tape image on the net and want to include it, you can convert it to emulator format using the `topt.c` program.
+Take the output and put it in your `Dropbox/Apps/Codea` directory, and then sync with Codea.

 ### Videos